-In this particular case, we use the model.residue_range() function to select residues 1 and 2 from a chain with no ID.
-See Section 6.17.9 for ways to specify residues, and selection() for other examples of selecting atoms or residues.
+In this particular case, we use the Model.residue_range() function to select residues 1 and 2 from the first (A) chain.
+See Section 6.17.10 for ways to specify residues, and Selection() for other examples of selecting atoms or residues.
 Please note that the residue numbers and chain IDs refer to the built model, not to the template(s).
 This is because template PDB residue numbering can be inconsistent, and in the case where you have two or more templates, residues from different parts of the sequence coming from different templates could have the same number.
-Modeller always names the model residues consistently, counting up from 1.
-No chain ID is assigned by default when building a single chain model, although if automodel.blank_single_chain is set to False it will be labeled 'A'.
-If you build a multi-chain model, chain IDs A, B, C, etc are assigned2.
+MODELLER always names the model residues consistently, counting up from 1.
+Chain IDs A, B, C, etc are assigned2.
 If in doubt about residue numbering, first build a model using the simple script in section 2.1, and then look at the final model (or the initial unoptimized .ini model) for the residue numbering.

 By default, the selected atoms will "feel" the presence of other atoms via all the static and possibly dynamic restraints that include both selected and un-selected atoms.
-However, you can turn off dynamic interactions between the selected and unselected regions by setting energy_data.nonbonded_sel_atoms to 2 (by default it is 1).
+However, you can turn off dynamic interactions between the selected and unselected regions by setting EnergyData.nonbonded_sel_atoms to 2 (by default it is 1).